 Purity and Potency Testing

 It probably comes as no surprise that if CBD products are being made with plants of an unknown source, this may also mean there are questionable amounts of CBD and other cannabinoids in the product.
 The Food and Drug Administration confirmed suspicions of questionable claims in 2015 when they conducted a test on various CBD products and found that several contained no traces of CBD at all.

 Every company should be testing their plants and product to ensure they contain the necessary amounts of cannabinoids.
 We regularly test our plants to ensure they’re the right fit for our products, and our oils typically contain 70-80% pure cannabinoids.

 Greenwashing is a common problem with many products claiming to be “all natural” or “eco-friendly.”
 Businesses will slap these terms on a label as part of a marketing gimmick, which hurts both the consumer and the industry as a whole.
 Unsurprisingly, it’s no different in the cannabis industry, where a picture of some plants and a green label give the impression that they’re doing the harvesting themselves.
 This is a serious disservice for consumers who are new to CBD and unfamiliar with the many available products.
 Prioritize transparency in your search and don’t be afraid to ask questions about plant sources, extraction methods, and testing.

 As you can see, a quality CBD oil manufacturer has the means to provide customers with a roadmap that outlines the whole manufacturing process, from seed selection to oil extraction.
+It is similar to mushroom cultivation and processing.
 With a little research and knowledge of what makes a quality product, it’s easy to dig through the trenches and find an oil that will work for you.